hashicorp/terraform-google-terraform-enterprise/modules/firewalls/README.md

-# Terraform Enterprise on GCP: Firewall
+# Terraform Enterprise on GCP: Firewalls

-This submodule provisions the firewall of the Terraform Enterprise cluster.
+This submodule provisions the firewalls of the Terraform Enterprise cluster.

 ## Prerequisites